 How can I start work in social care?

-There are lots of ways you can start work in social care, including doing an apprenticeship, finding a job through your local Jobcentre Plus, or applying for roles online.
+There are lots of ways you can start work in social care, including doing an apprenticeship or traineeship, finding a job through your local Jobcentre Plus, or applying for roles online.

 If you’re new to social care, an apprenticeship is a great way to gain work experience, achieve a qualification and earn a wage.
 Apprenticeships usually last between 12 and 24 months and are mainly work based - so you can develop your skills on the job.